Alex Verdugo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rays pitching staff ranks 20th in the league.
+- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Rays have the seventh-ranked team ERA among all MLB pitching staffs (3.70).
+- The Rays have a 3.70 team ERA that ranks sixth across all MLB pitching staffs.

-- The Rays rank 11th in baseball in home runs given up (60 total, one per game).
+- The Rays allow the ninth-fewest home runs in baseball (60 total, one per game).

-- Glasnow (0-0) gets the start for the Rays, his second of the season.
+- Kelley (0-1) gets the start for the Rays, his third of the season.

-- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he threw 4 1/3 innings, allowing three earned runs while giving up five hits.
+- His most recent time out was out of the bullpen on Wednesday when the right-hander tossed scoreless two-thirds of an inning against the Chicago Cubs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.